Forest Lake Alum Treatment

 Project Description & Outcomes

-The lake is treated with alum which binds to phosphorus and makes it unavailable for algae growth.
+The lake was treated with alum which binds to phosphorus and makes it unavailable for algae growth.
 Alum is a non-toxic water quality treatment that will result in a cleaner and clearer Forest Lake.

 Project Status